 You must accept your offer of admission before registering.

 Visit Course Registration for detailed instructions on registration, including pre-registration and payment.
-You will be required to complete pre-registration, which will confirm that your student and contact information are up-to-date prior to registering for your course(s).
+You will be required to complete pre-registration (available in late February), which will confirm that your student and contact information are up-to-date prior to registering for your course(s).

 To view the course catalog please visit the Secondary School Program Course Overview page.